 Local & National Counselling / Therapeutic Services:

-Mind Hacks Workshops: we provide a suite of workshops to primary, post-primary and third level students called ‘Mind Hacks‘.
-Over the past two academic years we have providing these evidence based workshops to 600+ students across Galway City and County.
-With averages of over 90% of participants relating that the workshops benefited them with regard to their mental health and conflict resolution skills.
+Mind Hacks Workshops: we provide a suite of workshops to primary and post-primary schools called ‘Mind Hacks‘.
+Over the past two academic years we have providing these evidence based workshops to 1000+ students across Galway City and County; with over 95% teacher and student satisfaction rates.

 Employee/Corporate Services: we provide a staff (EAP) counselling service that is available 7 days a week by phone and online nationwide (nationally/internationally).
 This is a pay-as-you-go service for companies large and small.
 Helplink also provide workshops for leaders and employees on topics such as: safe communication, building resilience, stress and anxiety management and mindfulness at work.